google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 should be quite a few features called out.
 Make sure that at least 10 are mentioned.*

 That was quite a list of attributes that might affect the price of a home.
 I'm sure that you know of even more that weren't mentioned.
-The list is huge and is really becomes difficult to maintain.
+The list is huge and it really becomes difficult to maintain.
 It is fragile and is easily affected by the biases of the programmers, the amount of research work done on the subject, and the number of conditionals that the programmers can maintain.